OWLcracker/big-data/README.md

 The company decides to use AWS as their cloud provider.
 The data is stored in Elastic Block Store (EBS) volumes.
 EBS volumes are block-level storage volumes that can be attached to EC2 instances.
 EBS volumes are highly available and redundant.
 This means that the data is fault-tolerant and can be recovered if a failure occurs.
+This is an important improvement over the local filesystem which was used in the project.
 It is estimated that about 150GB of data will be stored in the EBS volumes.
 This includes the raw data and the aggregated data.
 The businessdata will not be considered in this estimation.
 The data will be stored in the parquet format because it is a columnar storage format optimized for analytics workloads.